 Last Digit Address: Allowed Landscape Water Day

 0, 1 Monday

 2, 3 Tuesday

 4, 5 Wednesday

 6, 7 Thursday

-8,9 Friday

-Saturday and Sunday - No Watering, Storage Recovery days
+8,9 Friday Saturday and Sunday - No Watering, Storage Recovery days

 Time-of-Day Watering Watering Prohibited between 10:00 AM and 7:00 PM.
-Buried Drip Irrigation No restrictions but must be buried a minimum of 6 inches Handheld Hose Conservation & DroughtStagesWhen Allowed or Restricted Conservation Plan No restrictions if held in hand and automatic shut off device such as a hose-end nozzle or sprayer that requires continuous human action (such as squeezing of a lever) to dispense water is used No restrictions if held in hand and automatic shut off device such as a hose-end nozzle or sprayer that requires continuous human action (such as squeezing of a lever) toDrought Stage 1dispense water is used No restrictions if held in hand and automatic shut off device such as a hose-end nozzle or sprayer that requires continuous human action (such as squeezing of a lever) to Use is only allowed on the users designated water day.
+Buried Drip Irrigation No restrictions but must be buried a minimum of 6 inches Handheld Hose Conservation & Drought When Allowed or Restricted Stages Conservation Plan No restrictions if held in hand and automatic shut off device such as a hose-end nozzle or sprayer that requires continuous human action (such as squeezing of a lever) to dispense water is used No restrictions if held in hand and shut off device such as a hose-end sprayer that requires continuous haction (such as squeezing of a leve dispense water is used No restrictions if held in hand and auto shut off device such as a hose-end noz sprayer that requires continuous huma action (such as squeezing of a lever) to dispense water is used Drought Stage 2 Drought Stage 3 Use is only allowed on the users designated water day.
 Time of day restrictions apply.
-Must be held in hand and automatic shut off devise such as a hose-end nozzle or sprayer that requires continuous human action (such as squeezing of a lever) to dispense water is Drought Stage 3 Drought Stage 4 Impervious Surface Washing down or hosing down of impervious surfaces such as buildings, sidewalks, driveways, patios, porches, parking areas or other paved surfaces is prohibited.
+Must be held in hand and automatic shut off devise such as a hose-end nozzle or sprayer that requires continuous human action (such as squeezing of a lever) to dispense water is used Drought Stage 4 Not allowed.
+Impervious Surface Washing down or hosing down of impervious surfaces such as buildings, sidewalks, driveways, patios, porches, parking areas or other paved surfaces is prohibited.
 Water Waste/Runoff Runoff of more than 10 feet from the edge of the property will be considered water waste.